WinparWinpar/cube-solver/README.md

 # cube-solver

-The Cube Solver program is a free open source python program that uses the `twophase.solver` library.
+The Cube Solver program is a free open source python program for mac that uses the `twophase.solver` library.
 You can use this program to solve you're Rubik's Cube, get a certain scramble of a scrambled state, or algorithm for a certain pattern.

 ## Installation